fed/stato/README.md

 Just a lil bit of context first *re: functional reactive programming*.
 The most fundamental concept of [Functional Reactive Programming (FRP)](http://en.wikipedia.org/wiki/Functional_reactive_programming) is the **event stream**.
 Streams are like (immutable) arrays of events: they can be mapped, filtered, merged and combined.
 The difference between arrays and event streams is that values (events) of the event stream occur asynchronously.
 Every time an event occurs, it gets propagated through the stream and finally gets consumed by the subscriber.

-We have Flux (and implementations like Redux) to handle our app state, and in fact they do a great job abstracting our views from the *business logic* and keeping our **data flow unidirectional**.
+We have [Flux](https://facebook.github.io/flux/) (and other implementations such as [Redux](http://redux.js.org/) and [MobX](https://mobxjs.github.io/)) to handle our app state, and in fact they do a great job abstracting our views from the *business logic* and keeping our **data flow unidirectional**.
 However, Reactive programming is what React was made for.
-So, what if we delegate the app state handling to FRP libraries like Bacon.js or RxJS instead of using Redux?
+So, what if we delegate the app state handling to FRP libraries like [Bacon.js](http://baconjs.github.io/) or [RxJS](http://reactivex.io/rxjs/) instead of using Redux?
 Well, that actually makes a lot of sense:

 1. Actions happen eventually and they propagate through event streams.
 2. The combination of these event streams result in the app's state.